About History-Computer

 Liam Frady, Contributor

-Liam has been involved in tech professionally for over a decade and primarily focuses on computing, EVs, and home audio equipment for History-Computer.
-He holds multiple technical certifications and a degree in Information Technology.
-Prior to writing, Liam was involved with a number of tech startups, operating as a network administrator and cybersecurity officer.
+Prior to writing for History-Computer, Liam was involved with a number of tech startups, operating as a network administrator and cybersecurity officer.
 Liam currently resides in South Carolina.
-When he isn’t writing about tech, he is an avid tape collector and moonlights as a mixing engineer for audio post-production.
+When he isn’t writing, he is an avid tape collector and moonlights as a mixing engineer for audio post-production.

 Read: Liam’s articles